-Income Tax Receipts: Child Care tax receipts will be issued on or before February 28th of each year for the prior year's fees.
-Tax receipts will only be provided to the Parent/Guardian as identified on the Pre-Authorized Payment Approval form.
-There will be a \$15.00 administration fee for any additional copies requested by parents/caregivers.
+Income Tax Receipts: Licensed Summer Program tax receipts will be available in CampBrain on or before February 28th of each year for the prior year's Licensed Summer Program fees.
+Tax receipts will only be issued to the Parent/Guardian as identified on the CampBrain registration form.

-Late Fees: A late fee will be required from all parents picking up their children after our closing time (by school clocks) - this includes families who receive a fee subsidy through the County.
+Late Fees: A late fee will be required from all parents/caregivers picking up their children after our closing time (by school clocks) - this includes families who receive a fee subsidy through the County.
 A late fee payment of \$1.00 every minute per child will be added to your bill.
 Consistent lateness may jeopardize your child's enrolment in the program.
 If there is an emergency and you are going to be late, we ask that you call your contact number and leave a message.
-Please check with the Before & After School program supervisor to determine the hours of the Before & After School program at your child's school, as it may vary from one school to another.
+Please check with the Licensed Summer Program at your child's school, as it may vary from one school to another.